saravanan12153/CD_django_courses/README.md

 Felisa's note:
-The screenshot folder features a quick view of the templates.
+The screenshots folder features a quick view of the templates.
 These have no bearing on the functionality.